 \section{Related Work}

-This section summarizes existing literatures related to this research.\\ \textbf{Distributed Deep Learning} With the increase of public datasets and layers of neural networks, it is imperative to establish distributed deep learning systems for large-scale applications.
+This section summarizes existing literature related to this research.\\ \textbf{Distributed Deep Learning.} With the increase of public datasets and layers of neural networks, it is imperative to establish distributed deep learning systems for large-scale applications.
 Many systems have been established to satisfy such needs.
 Famous systems include Terngrad \cite{wen2017terngrad}, Horovod \cite{sergeev2018horovod}, SINGA \cite{ooi2015singa} Mxnet \cite{chen2015mxnet}, TicTac \cite{hashemitictac} and Poseidon \cite{zhang2017poseidon}.
-They apply some parallelism techniques to reduce communication overhead and computational time.
-The parallelism technique can be categorized into two classes: data parallelism and model parallelism.
-Data parallelism focuses on distributing data across different processors, and then aggregate results from them into a server.
-Scaling SGD is one of the most common ways to reach data parallelism \cite{zinkevich2010parallelized}.
-For example, the distributed architecture, Poseidon, is achieved by scaling SGD through overlapping communication and computation over networks.
+They applied some parallelism techniques to reduce computational time, and therefore improved the speedup.
+Existing parallelism techniques can be classified into two categories: data parallelism and model parallelism.
+Data parallelism focuses on distributing data across different processors and then aggregating results from them into a server.
+Scaling GD is one of the most common ways to reach data parallelism \cite{zinkevich2010parallelized}.
+For example, the distributed architecture, Poseidon, is achieved by scaling GD through overlapping communication and computation over networks.
 The recently proposed ADMM \cite{taylor2016training,wang2019admm} is another way to achieve data parallelism.
-However, data parallelism suffers from the bottleneck of a neural network: for SGD, the gradient should be transmitted through all processors; for ADMM, the parameters in one layer are subject to those in its previous layer.
-As a result, this leads to heavy communication cost and time delay.
+However, data parallelism suffers from the bottleneck of a neural network: for GD, the gradient should be transmitted through all processors; for ADMM, the parameters in one layer are subject to those in its previous layer.
+As a result, this leads to heavy communication costs and time delays.
 Model parallelism, however, can solve this challenge because model parallelism splits a neural network into many independent partitions.
 In this way, each partition can be optimized independently and reduce layer dependency.
 For instance, Parpas and Muir proposed a parallel-in-time method from the perspective of dynamic systems \cite{parpas2019predict}; Huo et al. introduced a feature replay algorithm to achieve model parallelism \cite{huo2018training}.
-Zhuang et al. broke layer dependency by introducing the delayed gradient \cite{zhuang2019fully}.\\ \textbf{Deep Learning on Graphs:} Graphs are ubiquitous structures and are popular in real-world applications.
-There is a surge of interest to apply deep learning techniques on graphs.
+Zhuang et al. broke layer dependency by introducing the delayed gradient \cite{zhuang2019fully}.\\ \textbf{Deep Learning on Graphs.} Graphs are ubiquitous structures and are popular in real-world applications.
+There is a surge of interest to apply deep learning techniques to graphs.
 For a comprehensive summary please refer to \cite{wu2020comprehensive}.
 It classified existing GNN models into four categories: Recurrent Graph Neural Networks (RecGNNs), Convolutional Graph Neural Networks (ConvGNNs), Graph Autoencoders (GAEs), and Spatial-Temporal Graph Neural Networks (STGNNs).
 RecGNNs learn node representation with recurrent neural networks via the message passing mechanisms \cite{gallicchio2010graph,li2015gated,dai2018learning}; ConvGNNs generalize the operations of convolution to graph data and stack multiple convolution layers to extract high-level node features \cite{bruna2013spectral,henaff2015deep,defferrard2016convolutional}; GAEs encode node information into a latent space and reconstruct graphs from the encoded node representation \cite{cao2016deep,wang2016structural,pan2018adversarially}; the idea of STGNNs is to capture spatial dependency and temporal dependency simultaneously \cite{seo2018structured,li2018diffusion,jain2016structural}.